MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Nfsadmin.md

 Specifies the size in kilobytes of the directory cache.
 The number specified as *size* must be a multiple of 4 between 4 and 128.
 The default directory\-cache size is 128 KB.

 **translationfile**\=\[file\]
-Specifies a file containing mapping information for replacing characters in the names of files when moving them from Windows\-based to UNIX\-based file systems.
-If *file* is not specified, then file name character translation is disabled.
-If the value of **translationfile** is changed, you must restart the server for the change to take effect.
+Specifies a file containing mapping information for replacing characters in the names of files when moving them from Windows\-based to UNIX\-based file systems. if *file* is not specified, then file name character translation is disabled. if the value of **translationfile** is changed, you must restart the server for the change to take effect.

 **dotfileshidden**\={**yes** | **no**}
 Specifies whether files that are created with names beginning with a period \(.\) will be marked as hidden in the Windows file system and consequently hidden from NFS clients.
 The default setting is **no**.